JiayuJeff/CostBench/README.md

 - `--num_threads`: Number of concurrent threads
 - `--output_dir`: Output directory for results
-- `--require_goal_state`: Force tool calls until goal state is reached
-- `--print_tool_interface`: Print tool interface before each call
+- `--require_goal_state`: Still in construction.
+Unexpected behavior may happen if set to true.

 ### Simulation-Related Parameters

 - `--use_stimulation`: Enable random strategy simulation
 - `--stimulation_num`: Number of simulation runs per query
-- `--greedy`: Use greedy selection strategy in simulation
+- `--greedy`: Use greedy selection strategy in simulation.
+Would use random policy if set to False.

 ## 📁 Project Structure